-Choose Oceania if you want more control over what you're actually paying for.
+Choose Oceania if you want more control over what you're paying for.

-Note that nearly all of Oceania's itineraries are eligible for the line's ongoing OLife Choice promotion, in which cruisers receive free, unlimited Internet plus one perk of choice: either free shore excursions (the number of which is dependent on the cruise you select), a House Select beverage package (see below) or onboard credit.
+Note that nearly all of Oceania's itineraries are eligible for the line's ongoing OLife Choice promotion, in which cruisers receive free airfare plus one perk of choice: either shore excursions (the number of which is dependent on the cruise you select), a House Select beverage package (see below) or onboard credit.
 That means you can choose to pay for some extras out of pocket or book an OLife fare and select the onboard credit as your perk.
 Then, you can apply that credit wherever you see fit: to pay your bar bill, gratuities or shore excursions.

 Choose Seabourn if you prefer a cruise fare that is more inclusive so you don't have to sign chits all day long.

-Seabourn doesn't include airfare in its cruise fares but you can purchase flights as well as transfers from the company.
-You also must pay for Internet access onboard (unless you're staying in a premium suite, where it's included), and other activities, such as shore excursions and spa treatments, cost extra -- but they do on Oceania, as well.
+Seabourn doesn't include airfare in its cruise fares, and you also must pay for internet access onboard (unless you're staying in a premium suite, where it's included).
+Other activities, such as shore excursions and spa treatments, cost extra -- but they do on Oceania, as well.

-Solo travelers can expect to pay a supplement that is 75 percent more than the double-occupancy fare for ocean-view and veranda suites, and 100 percent more for premium suites.
+Solo travelers on Seabourn can expect to pay a supplement that is 75 percent more than the double-occupancy fare for ocean-view, veranda, penthouse and penthouse spa suites, and 100 percent more for premium suites.
 The line also offers single guarantee fares for just 50 percent more than the double-occupancy fares; with this pricing, Seabourn (not the passenger) will choose the stateroom location, and availability is limited.

 Or if you want an authentic luxury experience, a decent-size cabin and plenty of free drinks.

 When it comes to choice of itineraries, both of these lines offer a plethora of options; you truly can sail the globe with either line.
-Oceania has an excellent track record in Alaska, sailing both seven- and 10-night voyages.
-The line also offers plenty of options in the Caribbean, Mexico and Panama Canal; Canada and New England; Northern Europe and the Mediterranean; South America and the Amazon; Australia and New Zealand; Asia; the South Pacific; and even Africa.
+Oceania has an excellent track record in Alaska, sailing seven-, 10- and up to 14-night voyages.
+The line also offers plenty of options in the Caribbean and Panama Canal; Canada and New England; Northern Europe and the Mediterranean; South America and the Amazon; Australia and New Zealand; Asia; the South Pacific; and even Africa.

-Seabourn sails to each of those destinations plus Antarctica and Patagonia aboard Seabourn Quest, and the Middle East and India via Seabourn Sojourn and the line's newest flagship, Seabourn Encore.
+Seabourn sails to each of those destinations, plus Antarctica and Patagonia aboard Seabourn Quest, and the Middle East and India via Seabourn Sojourn, Seabourn Encore and the line's newest flagship, Seabourn Ovation.

-Choose Oceania if you want to visit Alaska.
+Choose Seabourn if you want to visit Alaska.